phasterai/oml_cert_2021/prep_cert.md

 Topic 1: In this topic, you should understand Oracle Machine Learning features and algorithms.
 Also, understand what Oracle Machine Learning is.

-Topic2: In this topic, you should understand how to create a workspace, create projects, and how managing them.
+Topic 2: In this topic, you should understand how to create a workspace, create projects, and how managing them.
 This section will test your knowledge of how the administrator role works.

 See <a href="https://docs.oracle.com/en/database/oracle/machine-learning/oml-notebooks/omlug/get-started-project-and-workspaces1.html">Get Started with Project and Workspaces</a>